animator/learn-python/README.md

     inventory.py
 ```

-A package is simply the directory containing sub-packages and modules, but when this package or a collection of packages are made available for others to use (eg. via PyPI) it is known as a **library**.
+A package is simply the directory containing sub-packages and modules, but when this package or a collection of packages is made available for others to use (eg. via PyPI) it is known as a **library**.

-For example, `restaurant` can be called a library if it provides reusable codes to manage a restaurant and is built using multiple packages which handle the various aspects of a restaurant like human resource management, inventory management, order fulfillment and billing, etc.
+For example, `restaurant` can be called a library if it provides reusable codes to manage a restaurant and is built using multiple packages that handle the various aspects of a restaurant like human resource management, inventory management, order fulfillment, and billing, etc.

 One should note that the above definition is not strict and often the terms package and library are used interchangeably.